pbrissaud/suivi-bourse/README.md

 # Stock Share Monitoring

 Small app written in Python to monitor the stock shares you own.
-It uses InfluxDB as TSDB and Yfinance to scrape the price in realtime.
+It uses Prometheus as TSDB and Yfinance to scrape the price in realtime.

 ![](docs/static/screenshot.png)